krishnaveni-sk/Flower_Classification/README.md

 # Flower_Classification
-CNN-based Flower Classification using TensorFlow and Keras
+Deep learning CNN model for flower image classification using TensorFlow and keras